George Square: Prominent buildings

+East side

 Today the east side of the square, linking North Frederick Street and South Frederick Street, is dominated by the ornate Glasgow City Chambers, designed by architect William Young, and completed in 1889.

+South side

 On the South side, linking Cochrane Street and St Vincent Place, the former General Post Office built in 1878 takes up the block between South Frederick Street and South Hanover Street.
 It was redeveloped into offices in 2007.
 The block between there and Queen Street has a Chicago-style office building, dating from 1924.
-The city's main Tourist Information Centre previously in the square is now in Buchanan Street.
+The city's main Tourist Information Centre was located in a prefabricated wooden building on the west side of the square from the 1960s to the mid 1980s, when it then moved to the buildings on the southern side, but has since moved to Buchanan Street.

+North side

 The North side, running along George Street towards the University of Strathclyde, has the entrance to Queen Street Station followed by a terrace of three townhouses built 1807–1818, then enlarged with an additional storey in 1905 as the North British Railway's Hotel (now the Millennium Hotel).
-To the east of North Hanover Street, George House was built in 1979 (replacing an older Georgian building) to provide extra office space for Glasgow City Council.
-It later became offices for professional firms.
+To the east of North Hanover Street, George House was built in 1979–1980 (replacing an older Georgian building) to provide extra office space for Glasgow City Council.
+It was for many years the Glasgow offices of the financial and legal firm Ernst & Young.
+Since the early 1960s the northern vista of the square has been dominated by the tower block of Glasgow College of Building and Printing (retrospectively known as the Met Tower), which stands half way up North Hanover Street.

+West side

 Queen Street, running parallel to the square's West side, was formerly a row of hotels and now features the Merchants' House building for the guildry formed in 1603 to establish the rights, duties and privileges of the merchants and craftsmen of Glasgow.
 Westbourne Music perform regularly here in a series of Merchants Music, as do jazz ensembles and other instrumentalists.
 The building also houses the Glasgow Chamber of Commerce, founded in 1783.
 Designed by John Burnet and opened in 1874, two storeys were added to the Merchants' House by his son J.J.
 Burnet in 1907 and are topped by a domed tower on which is perched the emblem of the House a ship on a globe, a reminder of the importance of sea trade to Glasgow's prosperity.
 The western side is also the location of the former Bank of Scotland building, and even more palatial buildings sweep round to St Vincent Place and Buchanan Street.